doganai/AI-Face-Recognition/README.md

 ### Contribution guidelines ###

 * Contribute by adding more faces to the database.
 The database uses .pts files and features are extracted based upon these files.
-* The current version is not very accurate, but shows accuracy for person 6.
+* The current version shows a 60% accuracy for faces tested in the database with different lighting.

 ### Who do I talk to? ###